 They are often cited by advocates of “fantastic” or cult-archaeology as evidence that Irish monks visited or resided in West Virginia prior to Columbus’ “discovery” of America.

 The Council for West Virginia Archaeology maintains a page devoted to debunking this highly suspect theory.
+In December 2018 the W.Va.
+Council for Archaeology published an open letter challenging the fantastic assumption that non-indigenous peoples carved the rocks.

 The site of the petroglyph is undeveloped though much-visited.
 To reach the petroglyph from the historic marker along Clear Fork Road (W.Va.
 Route 971) south of Oceana, turn off 971 at the marker onto Wyoming County Route 7, turn left onto Fifth Street, and follow through right curve, then turn into first dirt alleyway on left.
 Follow alley over railroad tracks and park in pull off on left.
 Walk along the tracks to the left, or southwestward, approximately 750 feet.
 Look for a path leading off the track-side trail and mounting the bank to the right.
 The path will ascend some 30 feet to the cliff.